dtesters/Breadcord/readme.md

 1. install nodejs
 2. `npm install`
-3. `npm run package-win` or `npm run package-macos` the app will be in the dist/ folder
+3. `npm run package-win` or `npm run package-macos` The app will be in the dist/ folder

-test without build:
+Test without build:
 1. install nodejs
 2. `npm install`
 3. run `npm.cmd start`